Dr. Poysky PhD is currently accepting new patients for evaluations. Ages 2 1/2 -18

-This includes the initial consultation visit, testing appointment and feedback appointment, and the total is dependent on the testing protocols that are done for your child.
+This can include the initial consultation visit, testing appointment, scoring and interpreting the results, feedback appointment, and writing of report.
+The total is dependent on the testing protocols that are done for your child.

 Yes.
 In most cases when seeking an evaluation the child should come to the first appointment, however, depending on what is needed they may or may not be involved in future appointments.

 Yes.
-Being on medication allows for a child to be assessed more acurately.
+Being on medication allows for a child to be assessed more accurately.
 The provider will inform you if they would like to see the child off medication for any future appointments.

 In general, it is important to be honest with children.
 They can usually tell when we are not telling the truth, and when we are hiding something from them.
 This can acutually cause them more stress, and can send the message that they should hide things from their parents (which is a message you definitely DON'T want to send).
 Remember, our job as parents isn't to protect our children from all of life's difficult situations; rather, it is to equip them to be able to handle difficult situations in the future.
 The first step in this is communicating with them what is happening, in a developmentally appropriate manner.